Enhancing Financial Wellbeing

 To support customers, we have:

-• One of the most comprehensive consumer fraud awareness programmes in Ireland as a central part of our commitment to safeguarding the financial wellbeing of our customers.
+• Announced an investment of €50 million on customer fraud prevention and protection including €15 million on new fraud prevention technology and a range of high-profile customer awareness campaigns and support for customers targeted by fraudsters as a central part of our commitment to safeguarding the financial wellbeing of our customers.
 You can find more information and advice on how to protect yourself from fraud in our Security Zone section.

 Relevant Sustainable Development Goals